Division of Research and Graduate Studies

 Prior to or during the first term of study, students should seek the support of a preliminary faculty advisory committee to gain counsel and advice in forming an interdisciplinary graduate program.
 After consultation with the advisory committee, students should complete the Proposal for Pursuing Interdisciplinary Studies Master's Degree Programs application, which includes a plan of study.

-After approval by the sponsoring faculty and department, the application and supporting documents are formally presented to the graduate dean.
+After approval by the sponsoring faculty and departments, the application and supporting documents are formally presented to the graduate dean.
 The application will then be forwarded to the University Graduate Committee for final approval.
 A formal application and plan of study must be filed with the Division of Research and Graduate Studies no later than mid-term of the first semester after admission to the program.
 A maximum of 10 units may be applied toward the graduate degree prior to official university approval of the plan of study, at which time the student becomes classified.
 Students who do not meet the deadline for submission of the proposed program of study clearly stated in the conditions of admission may be subject to academic disqualification from the program.
 Detailed instructions for proposing an interdisciplinary degree may be found on the Division website at www.fresnostate.edu/academics/gradstudies/forms.